ehuston/salesforce_stream/README.md

 From the command line type in:
 <pre>git clone https://github.com/jeffdonthemic/node-streaming-socketio.git</pre>

 This will clone this repo locally so you simply have to make your config changes and be up and running.
-Now replace you OAuth tokens and credentials in the config.js file.
+Now replace your OAuth tokens and credentials in the config.js file.

 <pre>cd node-streaming-socketio
 npm install # install all of the packages from the package.json file